CAOR-MINES-ParisTech/colibri-vr/docs/datasets.md

 </script>

-Here is a list of datasets on which to test $TEMP-PROJECT$.
-It notably includes the datasets that were used to illustrate the publication in which we introduce the toolkit.
+Here is a list of datasets on which to test COLIBRI VR.
+It notably includes the datasets that were used to illustrate the publications in which we introduce the toolkit.

    <table id="table_id" class="display" style="text-align:center;" data-page-length='50'>
        <thead>